UK says its local banking rules eased for all, not just Chinese

 The European Union's chief financial services regulator warned earlier on Thursday he could take tit-for-tat action if the United States pushes ahead with plans to impose extra capital requirements on foreign banks.

-But Bailey said: "We should not design the world as if fragmentation and balkanisation are inevitably always likely to be with us."
+But Bailey said: "We should not design the world as if fragmentation and balkanization are inevitably always likely to be with us."

 However, he said he did not want banks outside Europe to have significant retail operations in Britain.